TomFilsell/LLM_tutor/README.md

 - Use the provided rubric
 - Modify it
-- Replace it entirely with your own
+- Replace it entirely with your own to customise behaviour evaluation to your heart's content!

 ---